Cisco1906/Cisco1906.github.io/_posts/2023-08-14-Important-Protocols.md

 `Basic`: sends user credentials as Base64-encoded string in the request header<br>
 `NTLM`: challenge-response mechanism<br>
-`Digest`: challenge-response and uses MD5 checksums of a nonce with user’s credentials.<br>
+`Digest`: challenge-response and uses MD5 checksums of a nonce with user’s credentials.